 She was joking, of course, but you can tell she was enjoying the few seconds she spent just listening to her former tormenters bawl their eyes out.

 You gotta appreciate that while most of them are dressed in formal suits, some are fully clad in their armor, even one holding a minigun.

-After Ralph accidentally causes Moppet Girl to get a Game Over when a Cy-Bug kills the walking monitor, he tries to be helpful and adjust the character's monitor-head.
-Turns out it has a personality of its own, and it gets annoyed at him, even slapping him away while walking back to the start.
+After Ralph accidentally causes Moppet Girl to get a Game Over when a Cy-Bug kills the robot the player operates, he tries to be helpful and adjust the robot's monitor-head.
+Turns out it has a personality of its own when it's off-duty, and it gets annoyed at him, slapping him away before racing back to its starting position.

-When Ralph flies through Game Central station on the escape pod and into Sugar Rush, he runs smack dab into Sonic who drops a couple of rings.
+When Ralph flies through Game Central Station on the escape pod and into Sugar Rush, he runs smack dab into Sonic, who drops a couple of gold rings.